-2016: On March 1st, there was a merger between Guatemalteca Refrigerator S.A., Nevada Guatemalteca S.A., Guate - Pops S.A. and Distribuidora POPS S.A., thus leaving the latter in effect, in Guatemala.
+2016: On March 1st, there was a merger between Guatemalteca Refrigerator S.A., Nevada Guatemalteca S.A., Guate-Pops S.A. and Distribuidora POPS S.A., thus leaving the latter in effect, in Guatemala.
+In April, there was a liquidation of the companies Heanor Consulting LLC, Gulla Properties Development and Ellenbrook Holdings Limited, which operated as an investment vehicle for companies acquired of Grupo El Corral..

 2015: The acquisition of Grupo El Corral was realized and the assets and liabilities, of the companies acquired to February 28, 2015, as well as, its results, as of March 1, 2015, were incorporated into Grupo Nutresa's Consolidated Statements.
+In June, Servicios Nutresa CR S.A. was registered in Costa Rica.